Sharing my tips for the perfect pillow pattern & textile combinations! These tips will work for most patterns around your home – not just pillows!

 - Mixing textures helps to perfect the look even further!

-How Do I Make A Throw Pillow Cover
+How Do I Make A Throw Pillow Cover?

 For those that are interested in making your own throw pillow covers, be sure to check out my throw pillow tutorial.
 It is such a money saver especially if you love designer fabrics like I do.
+I outline step-by-step the sequence to follow, so that even the newest sewer can be successful!

 Where Do You Buy Throw Pillow Inserts